uday79936/Train-Ticket-Reservation-System/README.md

 tar -xvf  apache-tomcat-9.0.102.tar.gz

+go to cd bin
+./startup.sh

+to start the tomcat

+we have to shutdown the server means

+./shutdown.sh

 go to security group and edit the inbound rules

 to keep it as all tcp  and anywhere ipv4